mateusabelli/flamenco/web/project-website/content/usage/shared-storage/_index.md

 `S:\WorkArea\project\scene\shot\anim.blend`, Flamenco will detect this and assume the Workers can reach the file there.
 No copy will be made.

+This "work on shared storage" approach has the downside that render jobs are not fully separated from each other.
+For example, when you change a texture while a render job is running, the subsequently rendered frames will be using that altered texture.
+If this is an issue for you, keep reading.

 ## Creating a Copy for Each Render Job

-The "work on shared storage" approach has the downside that render jobs are not fully separated from each other.
-For example, when you change a texture while a render job is running, the subsequently rendered frames will be using that altered texture.
-If this is an issue for you, and you cannot use the [Shaman Storage System][shaman], the approach described in this section is for you.
+This approach will create a directory for the job, on the shared storage.
+It will copy the submitted blend file, and all its dependencies, to that directory.
+Because of this, each render job has its own set of files, and is independent from other render jobs.

-As an example, if `C:\WorkArea` is where you work on your blend files, and `S:\Flamenco` is the shared storage for Flamenco, you will automatically use this approach.
+As an example, when `C:\WorkArea` is where you work on your blend files, and `S:\Flamenco` is the shared storage for Flamenco, you will automatically use this approach.
 You can update your `flamenco-manager.yaml` like this: